Gifted and Talented Nomination Process

 What criteria do you use for selecting for G&T?

-We use the following criteria: Parent rating scale, parent comments, teacher rating scale, teacher comments, a cognitive achievement test, standardized test scores, STAR 360 scores, Lexile scores, CAT scores, and a writing sample.
+We use the following criteria: Parent rating scale, parent comments, teacher rating scale, teacher comments, a cognitive achievement test (CogAT Scores), standardized test scores (PARCC), STAR 360 scores, Lexile scores, CAT scores, and a writing sample that measures creative problem solving.
 Our goal is to identify students based on academic abilities, leadership, and creativity.
 Each score is entered into a matrix and evaluated by a team of administrators before placement.

 Who is accepted into the ASPIRE Program?